ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-Terraform is an open-source software that is developed by HashiCorp that enables predictable and consistent provisioning of cloud platform and infrastructure resources by using a high-level scripting language.
+Terraform is an open-source software that enables predictable and consistent provisioning of cloud platform and infrastructure resources by using a high-level scripting language.
 You can use Terraform to automate your {{site.data.keyword.cloud_notm}} resource provisioning, rapidly build complex, multi-tier cloud environments, and enable Infrastructure as Code (IaC).

 ## What is Infrastructure as Code?
 {: #what-is-iac}